PlasticRanger

 Polyethylene isn’t very compatible with 3D printing for a variety of reasons.
 But efforts have been made to make to improve 3D printing’s suitability with recycled PE.

-Let’s look at a comparison for HDPE and LDPE materials processability with injection molding and extrusion methods.
+Let’s look at a comparison of HDPE and LDPE materials processability with injection molding and extrusion methods.

 HDPE LDPE